 The goal of hosting these clinics is to help provide rabies vaccinations to as many cats and dogs as possible.
 Keeping your pets’ rabies immunization current protects your pet and your family from this disease.
 In Ontario all owners of cats and dogs are required by law to have their pets immunized against rabies.

-For more information about preventing the spread of rabies, call us at 1-800-660-5853 or 613-345-5685 and ask for a public health inspector or visit our Low-Cost Rabies Vaccination Clinic page or connect with us on Facebook and follow us on Twitter @LGLHealthUnit or @lglhealthunit.z on Instagram for important public health updates.
+For more information about preventing animal bites and the spread of rabies, visit our Low-Cost Rabies Vaccination Clinic page or connect with us on Facebook and follow us on Twitter @LGLHealthUnit or @lglhealthunit.z on Instagram for important public health updates.

 For media interviews, contact Susan Healey, Communications Co-ordinator at [email protected]